9 Essential Reasons to Vaccinate Your Children

 You're preparing them for childcare services and schools.

-You'll help prevent spreading diseases.
+You'll help prevent the spread of diseases.

 You won't put them at risk for autism.